osrf/gazebo_tutorials/contrib_code/tutorial.md

 ### Meaningful backtraces

 In order to provide meaningful backtraces when using a debugger, such as GDB, Gazebo should be compiled with debugging support enabled.
-When using the ubuntu packages, specially the ''-dbg'' package, this support is limited but could be enough in most situations.
-These are the three levels of traces which can be obtained:
+When using the ubuntu packages, specially the ''-dbg'' package, this support is limited but could be enough in most of the situations.
+This are the three level of traces which can be obtained:

 '''Maximum level of debugging support'''
-:This only can be obtained by compiling Gazebo from source and setting the `CMAKE_BUILD_TYPE` to `DEBUG`.
+:This only can be obtained compiling Gazebo from source and setting the `CMAKE_BUILD_TYPE` to `DEBUG`.
 This will set up no optimizations and debugging symbols.
-It can be required by developers in situations especially difficult to reproduce.
+It can be required by developers in situations specially difficult to reproduce.

 '''Medium level of debugging support'''
-:This can be obtained by installing the ''gazebo-dbg'' package (since 1.4 version) or compiling Gazebo from source using the `RELWITHDEBINFO` `CMAKE_BUILD_TYPE` mode (which is the default if no mode is provided).
+:This can be obtained installing the ''gazebo-dbg'' package (since 1.4 version) or compiling Gazebo from source using the `RELWITHDEBINFO` `CMAKE_BUILD_TYPE` mode (which is the default if no mode is provided).
 This will set up ''-O2'' optimization level but provide debugging symbols.
 This should be the default when firing up gdb to explore errors and submit traces.

 '''Minimum level of debugging support'''
 :This one is present in package versions previous to 1.4 (no ''-dbg'' package present) or compiling Gazebo from source using the `RELEASE` `CMAKE_BUILD_TYPE` option.
 This will set up the maximum level of optimizations and does not provide any debugging symbol information.
-These traces are particularly difficult to follow.
+This traces are particularly difficult to follow.

 ## Code Check